 Prior to Hurricane Katrina, older adults composed only 15 percent of the population in New Orleans.
 But they made up 70 percent of the deaths related to the storm.
-It’s a familiar story; when Typhoon Haiyan struck the Philippines, a third of those who died were over the age of 60, even though that age group accounts for less than 10 percent of the population in the hardest-hit areas.
+It’s a familiar story.
+The majority of the identified victims of the 2018 Camp Fire were over the age of 60.
+Of the 59 victims who have been identified, the age range tells the story: three were under 50, four were 50-59, 16 were 60-69, 16 were between 70 and 79, 15 were 80-89 and five were 90 and older.
+When Typhoon Haiyan struck the Philippines, a third of those who died were over the age of 60, even though that age group accounted for less than 10 percent of the population in the hardest-hit areas.
 During Hurricane Sandy, half of the victims were older adults.
 And with the 2011 Japanese tsunami, two out of three who died were in the older age group.

 - Dementia and cognitive loss can quickly take hold in times of stress.
 This can cause confusion and lack of ability even in seniors who were relatively independent prior to a disastrous event.